-Auger Delay Pressure Control: This pressure switch, connected to the low side of the refrigeration system, controls the auger drive motor.
-High Pressure Cut Out: The pressure switch is designed to open and shut off the machine should the high side refrigeration pressure become too high, usually as a result of not enough water through the water cooled condenser or a fan motor failure.
+High Pressure Control: The pressure switch is designed to open and shut off the machine should the high side refrigeration pressure become too high, usually as a result of not enough water through the water cooled condenser.

-Air cooled is an automatic reset, water cooled is a manual reset.
+It is a manual reset.